|

 • Show off the Darkside to your family and friends.
 We're locally owned and bigger on the inside.

-• Book a private screening.
+• Book a room.
 Yes, you can rent an auditorium!

-• Sign up for our weekly newsletter to get coming film listings in your inbox (we do not spam).
+• Sign up for our weekly newsletter to get upcoming film listings in your inbox (we do not spam).

 • Support your favorite local business!
 (Besides us.)